 The best time for wildlife viewing in southern Costa Rica is in the 'drier' season from November to April.
 May to December is the 'green season' when it rains more than the rest of the year.
 However, this is rainforest so it can rain at any time.
 October tends to be the wettest month, the creeks rise and roads can be impassable.
 Costa Rica is incredibly popular over Christmas, New Year and peak holidays so we recommend booking well in advance.

-Call us on to start planning your holiday to Playa Cativo Lodge or take a look at our itineraries to Osa Peninsula
+To start planning your holiday to Playa Cativo Lodge

 Playa Cativo Eco Lodge is a beachfront boutique hotel on the Golfo Dulce offering an unparalleled experience set in 1,000 acres of private rainforest, surrounded by the Piedras Blancas National Park, a former extension of the Corcovado National Park.

 Playa Cativo’s wooden plantation-style design compliments the natural surroundings of the rainforest, stunning tropical grounds and remote oceanfront setting.
 Set on an 1000 acre private property which is only accessible by boat the exclusive eco lodge has the feeling of a private home and offers 18 beautiful guest rooms, including an inviting private casita nestled close to the beach, Chef Victor prepares inspiring Costa Rican dishes using produce from the lodge’s garden and expert guides are on hand to organise ocean and rainforest experiences.